abeldebeer/chefling-di-java/README.md

 - `Object create(Class type)`: Creates a new instance of `type`, attempting to resolve its full dependency tree.
 The instance is not stored (that's what `get()` is for), so only use this method directly when you need a ___new___ instance.
-It uses the type mappings (from the `map..` methods) to create the instance.
+It uses the type mappings (from the `map...` methods) to create the instance.
 If no mapping is available, it attempts to resolve the dependencies by inspecting the constructor parameters.
 If the created instance implements the `LifeCycle` interface (see "Usage" -> "LifeCycle"), its `onCreate()` method will be called.